'If I'm not fighting Fury, I'm not fighting at all'

 Last updated on .From the section Boxing

+A fight to decide the undisputed world heavyweight champion moved closer as Oleksandr Usyk called out Tyson Fury, who hinted he could reverse his decision to retire.

-Oleksandr Usyk called out Tyson Fury after defending his heavyweight titles against Anthony Joshua in Saudi Arabia.
+Usyk defended his WBA (Super), WBO and IBF belts in a points win against Anthony Joshua in Saudi Arabia.

-Fury, the undefeated WBC heavyweight champion, has not fought since beating Dillian Whyte in April and earlier this month said he would stay retired.
+WBC champion Fury has not fought since beating Dillian Whyte in April.

-Usyk, who retained his WBA, WBO and IBF titles with a split decision win, said: "I am convinced he wants to fight me.
+Usyk, who retained his WBA, WBO and IBF titles with a split decision win, said: "I am convinced he wants to fight me."

 The unbeaten Ukrainian added: "I want to fight him.
 And if I'm not fighting Tyson Fury, I'm not fighting at all."

-Britain's Fury, 34, criticised Saturday's fight on social media saying: "I would annihilate both of them on the same night. get your cheque book out because the Gypsy King is here to stay forever."
+Earlier this month, Britain's Fury said he would stay retired.
+But the 34-year-old criticised Saturday's fight on social media saying: "I would annihilate both of them on the same night. get your cheque book out because the Gypsy King is here to stay forever."

+When asked about Fury's comments, Usyk replied: "That's what he's dreaming every day.
+I'm going to beat him."

-Usyk has recently been defending his nation against the Russian invasion and the country's president Volodymyr Zelensky praised his "Difficult, but so important and necessary victory."
+Usyk has recently been defending his nation against the Russian invasion and the country's president Volodymyr Zelensky praised his "difficult, but so important and necessary victory".

 "Defending the title of world champion is a symbol that all those who are of Cossack sort will not give up their own, they will fight for it and will definitely win," Zelensky tweeted.